PratikshaPandaPKP/House-Price-Prediction/README.md

 **Additional Context:**

 This analysis was completed in March 2023 during the second semester of my MS in Data Science program as an assignment.
+The project involved an in-depth exploration of advanced machine learning techniques and statistical models, demanding a high level of analytical proficiency and practical application of theoretical concepts.
+This project not only solidified my understanding of complex data science methodologies but also significantly contributed to my academic and professional development in the field.